dvdred/antipattern-bird/README.md

 - **Level** - auto-scaling difficulty (1→2→3 based on elapsed time)

 **Earning points** (all values are multiplied by the current Level)
-* 1 pt - pass a normal green/brown pipe
+* 1 pt - pass a normal pipe
 * 2 pt - pass the black-&-white ZEBRA pipe
 * 3 pt - pass the RAINBOW pipe

+**Extra points** (Loosing or Winning the game)
+* 15 pt - Ending at lvl 2
+* 30 pt - Ending at lvl 3
+* 50 pt - Winning the Game
+* 100 pt - Winning the Game with all Lives

 **Special pipes**
 RAINBOW (coloured stripes)